 - 1 mg: blue, oval, scored tablets with “XANAX 0.25” imprinted on one side

-- 2 mg: white, oblong, scored with three lines with “XANAX” imprinted on one side and “2” on the reverse side
+- 2 mg: white, oblong, scored with three lines with “XANAX” imprinted on one side and “2” on the reverse side.
+Often called a Xanax Bar.

 What Does Generic Xanax Look Like?